British Car Brands (manufacturer car companies, logos)

 Ultima Logo

-Hinckley-based British brand Ultima Sports Ltd manufactures the Ultima GTR, a lightweight sports car in the form of a two-door coupe.
-He offers it both fully stocked and assembled to order.
+Hinckley-based British brand Ultima Sports Ltd produces the Ultima GTR, a lightweight, two-door coupe sports car that offers both a complete package and the option to assemble to order.

 Gardner Douglas